radiantearth/stac-spec/examples/README.md

 **[collection-only/collection.json](collection-only/collection.json)** is a collection that does not link to any items.
 This demonstrates how is is possible to make use of STAC Collections without needing items, to serve as nice summarizing metadata for tools that work with full layers / collections.
+This example collection is based on real Sentinel-2 values, so is not quite fictional, but should be taken as just an example.

 **[extensions-collection/collection.json](extensions-collection/collection.json)** contains a small number of items, that demonstrate more functionality available in STAC [extensions](../extensions/).
 These are linked to directly from the individual extensions.
 These